brianAray/220815_java_angular_aws/Project Requirements/Project 2/Project 2 Requirements.md

 # Project-2 Requirements
-Within groups of 4 or 5, you are required to develop an application using the following mandatory technologies.
+Within groups, you are required to develop an application using the following mandatory technologies.
 #### Presentation Date: Friday September 30th, 2022
 You will present this application as if you were pitching it to a board or to investors.
 When you're presenting, you're welcome to provide a brief slideshow demonstrating the technologies involved in the app, it's features, and the Agile Development Process you undewent to develop it.